zoyron/portfolio/src/content/blog/p5js/dna.md

 - **Incremental Time Variable**: The variable t is incremented over time, driving the animation and creating continuous movement.

 ## Let's Code

+First off, we're using p5.js here, which is a super fun JavaScript library for creative coding.
+Instead of writing p5js code locally, I prefer their online editor which you can also use use <a href="https://editor.p5js.org/" target="_blank">here</a>.
+Make sure you're writing code in that editor only.

 Now that we're done with the math behind it, let's get our hands dirty with the coding part.

 ### Setup and initialization